Orciety/orciety.github.io/README.md

 ## License

-This project is licensed under the Creative Commons Zero v1.0 Universal license.
+This project is licensed under the CCC0 1.0 license.
 See the [LICENSE](LICENSE) file for details.

 ## Contact